-People often ask me about the secret to entrepreneurial success.
+People often ask me about the secret to success as an entrepreneur.
 And, when I tell them, they’re usually surprised by my answer.
 The two most important lessons I’ve learned as a female entrepreneur are the value of listening and the willingness to adapt.
 It’s that simple.

 I’ve focused on building a company culture where active listening, idea sharing, and empowerment are valued at all levels and where being “quicker, faster, smarter” to adapt and change is celebrated.
-For close to three decades, Church Hill Classics has weathered tremendous changes in the economy, in technology, and in the college bookstore industry.
+For more than three decades, Church Hill Classics has weathered tremendous changes in the economy, in technology, and in the college bookstore industry.
 In every case, the keys to overcoming these obstacles emerged from “active listening” and creating an organization that is willing and able to adapt and embrace change.
-Want to be an effective entrepreneur?
-Here are the keys to success.
+What makes a successful entrepreneur?
+Here are the keys you need.

 1.)
 Listen to the Customer